Harry-young-0/GeTAP/README.md

+## Section A: Pipeline Rationale
+## Section B: Software and tokens required prior to running the pipeline
+## Section C: Quick start guide
+## Section D: Understanding the Pipeline Output Plots
+## Section E: Tissue-and-Trait-Databases
+## Section F: Using the main R Notebook to modify the code

 # Section A: Pipeline Rationale

 The goal of this pipeline is to suggest novel Gene-Trait associations by integrating two independent and publicly available datasets: (i) SNP-gene expression data from the GTEx Project and (ii) SNP-trait data from the PheWAS database.